How is the minimum wage set and what is it for?

 When statistics refer to the level or trend of wages over a certain period, they often use the terms ‘average wage‘ and ‘median‘.
 Sometimes the two terms are used interchangeably, but they are not the same.

-The average gross monthly wage is calculated from wages, which also include various allowances or salary supplements, bonuses for weekend work and so on.
-However, they do not include, for example, wage or salary replacements during periods of sick leave.
+The average gross monthly wage is calculated from the wages, which also include various additional or supplementary salary payments, remuneration for weekend work, etc. However, they do not include, for example, wage or salary compensation during the period of incapacity for work.

 To know the average wage in a certain area (enterprise, region), it is sufficient to know only the wage costs for a given period and the number of employees.
 For example, if the monthly costs in a small company with 7 employees are CZK 350 000, then the average wage here will be CZK 50 000.

-If we imagine that in the above company the director’s salary is CZK 100 000 and the salary of his closest adviser is CZK 80 000, then it is clear that the salary of these two people alone accounts for more than half of the total wage bill.
+If we imagine that in the above mentioned company the salary of the director is CZK 100,000 and the salary of his closest advisor is CZK 80,000, then it is obvious that the salary of these two persons alone accounts for more than half of all salary costs.
 The salaries of the other colleagues must therefore be significantly lower than the average salary quoted above.
-For this purpose, it is preferable to work with the median, where all the values (wages) in a given company are ranked and the median is found.
+For this purpose, it is preferable to work with the median, where all values (wages) in a given company are ranked and the median is found.
 If the wages in this example were CZK 100 000, CZK 80 000, CZK 60 000, CZK 35 000, CZK 30 000, CZK 25 000 and CZK 20 000, then the median would be the wage of CZK 35 000.

 While the average wage may be distorted by the extremely high salaries of some managers, which raise the average wage of all employees, the median is more indicative of real wage ratios.